Miri Aloni: Biography

-Aloni enlisted into the army in 1968, serving in the Nahal band.
-In the seventies and eighties she played in various bands, including Apocolypse, and had major roles in several movies and TV series'.
-She was married to Samuel Omni.
+Aloni enlisted into the Israel Defense Forces in 1968, serving in the Nahal band.
+In the seventies and eighties she played in various bands, including Apocolypse, and had major roles in several movies and TV series.

-Minutes before Prime Minister Yitzhak Rabin was murdered at a political rally in November 1995, Miri Aloni sang the Israeli pop song Shir Lashalom (Song for Peace).
+Minutes before Prime Minister Yitzhak Rabin was murdered at a political rally in November 1995, Miri Aloni sang the song "Shir Lashalom" ("Song for Peace", of which she was the first performer).

 She lived in Germany from 1999 to 2002.
 In 2006, Nitzan Gilady made a video of her life: Singing to Oblivion – The Story of Miri Aloni.
-In later years, she was known for her street performances at Carmel Market in Tel Aviv.